LZappy87/toids_remove/README.md

 ## CHANGELOG

 ### v 1.7 (29/03/2022):
-- Added sightings add based on reputation results.
+- Added sightings based on reputation results.

 ### v 1.6 (27/03/2022):
 - Minor changes to the code;